mou3ananya/avsdcmp_3v3/README.md

 ### Internal Block Diagram of the Comparator IP

-The Comparator IP is built using 5 important sub-blocks:
+The Comparator IP is built using 5 important circuit sub-components:
 1. [Biasing Circuit](#biasing-circuit)
 2. [Differential Pair with level shifter where i/p is applied to NMOS](#differential-pair-with-level-shifter-where-i/p-is-applied-to-nmos)
 3. [Differential Pair with level shifter where i/p is applied to PMOS](#differential-pair-with-level-shifter-where-i/p-is-applied-to-pmos)